 - Microsoft Teams Telephony provides organisations with tools to help with business continuity, allowing operations to continue even through difficult times such as the current pandemic or snow days.

-You can sign up to the pilot by filling out the form below.
+You can sign up for Teams telephony filling out the form below.
 If you would like more advice or guidance on using Teams Telephony, you can read the Microsoft guides.